Paratii-Video/paratii-db/README.md

 $ npm install

 # for development (needs Parity node running)
+# this command will fail if you don't have previously ran yarn run build:dev on paratii-portal
 $ npm run dev

 # for production against Paratii Chain